 You can create forms with basic and advanced fields that can include conditional logic which guides users through custom form fields.

 If you are familiar with WordPress, you will notice that Pages are different on the Red Multisite than on a basic installation.
 The UIC Red theme uses mostly custom page templates and custom fields grouped into content “components” for building pages.
-The basic page types are Default Template which is used for the majority of your pages; Landing Page which is for the first page of the different sections of your website; News Listing, Event Listing and Directory which are used to list specific posts on a page(s); and Contact Page which can include various contact components and forms.
+The basic page types are Default Template which is used for the majority of your pages; Landing Page which is for the first page of the different sections of your website; and multiple types of Listing pages which are used to list specific posts on a page(s); and Contact Page which can include various contact components and forms.

 In Menus, site administrators and editors can manage the page navigation on the website (how pages appear – and in what order – within the main navigation, eyebrow, or footer).
 Unlike other WordPress platforms, there is only one theme available on Red multisite.
 You will not be able to add other themes.

-In the Users and Section Groups tools, you can add, delete and define users and their roles with the site to provide different authoring access levels.
-Tools and Settings let you import and export content and fine tune the details of your site.
+In the Users section, you can add, delete and define users and their roles with the site to provide different authoring access levels.

 Keeping an Eye on Storage